whalenpt/ParamBin/README.md

 make -j4
 cmake --install .
 ```
-A program using ParamBin will need to link to both the parambin and pwutils libraries
+A program using ParamBin will need to link to the parambin library
-(or their static counterparts parambin_static and pwutils_static).
-After installation,
-these libraries can be found in the ${CMAKE_INSTALL_LIBDIR} directory.
-The usage example
-is shown in the UseParamBin subdirectory.
+(or its static counterpart parambin_static).

 # License #
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details